Augusta Maywood: Dancing career

 On December 30, 1837, Maywood made her stage debut at age twelve in a benefit for her mother, a performance of The Maid of Cashmere, a version of Daniel Auber's opera ballet Le Dieu et la bayadère.
 Philadelphia newspapers reported that the performance had caused "a sensation among the veteran playgoers," and critics lauded her performance, including one who was "astonished by her excellence."
 Theater historian Charles Durang wrote it was "a most extraordinary debut.
 Perhaps for the brief tuition that the little goddess underwent, and correlative non-advantages surrounding her, this was a first appearance unprecedented in ballet annals."
 One of the other dancers at that performance caught the attention of critics: Mary Ann Lee, another protégée of Paul Hazard.
 A rivalry between the two girls was encouraged by the public, the press, and Maywood's stepfather.

 In February 1838, Maywood traveled to New York City to perform the Le Dieu et la bayadère at the Park Theatre.
 A review in The Albion wrote: "Though scarcely twelve years of age there was a precision, a strength and even a force, in her dancing, such as we do not ordinarily see in any but practiced danseuses of mature age."
 The Mirror wrote, "Philadelphia has covered herself with glory in borrowing this native-born sprite of New York for a season, and returning her so rich in attractions to the home of her childhood...
-Her bright, pretty elfish face and ariel-like figure, the mingled grace and precision of her movements, and above all the wonderful muscular powers she displays for a child of twelve, can hardly be overated in their attractions; while as a mere actress, her versatility of expression, both of feature and gesture, and her winning archness and finished byplay, impart to her performance a charm infinitely beyond her years."
+Her bright, pretty elfish face and ariel-like figure, the mingled grace and precision of her movements, and above all the wonderful muscular powers she displays for a child of twelve, can hardly be overrated in their attractions; while as a mere actress, her versatility of expression, both of feature and gesture, and her winning archness and finished byplay, impart to her performance a charm infinitely beyond her years."
 The next month Maywood appeared together with Lee in The Dew Drop, or La Sylphide, a version of La Sylphide by Taglioni.
 She performed in a successful benefit in New York City on April 7.